GENERAL LICENSING RULES, RELATING TO CONTROLLED SUBSTANCES

 (a) “Controlled substance” has the meaning given that term under ORS 475.005.

-(b) “Intractable pain” means a chronic pain state in which the cause of the pain cannot be removed or otherwise treated and for which, in the generally accepted course of medical practice, no relief or cure of the cause of the pain has been found after reasonable efforts, including, but not limited to, evaluation by the attending physician.
+(b) “Intractable pain” means a chronic pain state in which the cause of the pain cannot be removed or otherwise treated and for which, in the generally accepted course of medical practice, no relief or cure of the cause of the pain has been found after reasonable efforts, including, but not limited to, evaluation by the treating health care professional.

 (2) Controlled substances may be prescribed for long term treatment of intractable pain.
-The attending physician records must contain the attending physician’s examination, diagnosis and any other supporting diagnostic evaluations and other therapeutic trials, including records from previous providers.
-If there is a consulting physician, written documentation of his/her corroborating findings, diagnosis and recommendations shall be included in the record.
+The records must contain the health care professional’s examination, diagnosis and any other supporting diagnostic evaluations and other therapeutic trials, including records from previous health care professionals.
+If there is a consulting health care professional, written documentation of his/her corroborating findings, diagnosis and recommendations shall be included in the record.

-(3) Before initiating treatment of intractable pain with controlled substances or, when it is apparent that pain which is already being treated with controlled substances has now become intractable, the attending physician shall discuss with the patient the procedures, alternatives and risks associated with the prescribing or administering controlled substances for long term management of pain.
-Following the discussion the patient will be given an opportunity to request further explanations.
-When the patient is satisfied with the explanation of the issues related to the prescribing of these drugs over long periods of time, the attending physician shall provide to the person and the person shall sign a written document outlining the issues discussed associated with the prescribed or administered controlled substances.
+(3) Before initiating treatment of intractable pain with controlled substances or, when it is apparent that pain which is already being treated with controlled substances has now become intractable, the health care professional shall discuss with the patient the procedures, alternatives and risks associated with the prescribing or administering controlled substances for long term management of pain.
+Following the discussion, the patient will be given an opportunity to request further explanations.
+When the patient is satisfied with the explanation of the issues related to the prescribing of these drugs over long periods of time, the health care professional shall provide to the person and the person shall sign a written document outlining the issues discussed associated with the prescribed or administered controlled substances.

 (4) The material risk notice should include but not be limited to:

 (b) The controlled substance and/or group of controlled substances to be used;